skip to main content

 Disability Interagency Network

-• Increase the disability awareness and promote inclusion and accessibility in the community.
+• Increase disability awareness and promote inclusion and accessibility.

-• Discuss a range of disability related issues impacting the community and promote Council’s DIAP.
+• Discuss disability-related issues and promote the DIAP.

 Access Maps and Accessible Facilities

-Council is committed to ensuring people with disability are able to navigate our town centres and access services and facilities in the community.
-We are continuing to developing Mobility Maps for all our shopping precincts.
-Click on the links below to download a map.
+Council is committed to ensuring people with disability can navigate our town centres and access services and facilities.
+You can download Mobility Maps for these shopping precincts:

 Public Toilet Map

-You can also find accessible toilets and amenities blocks on the National Public Toilet Map.
-The National Toilet Map provides information on accessibility, opening hours, showers and baby change over 19,000 publicly available toilets across Australia.
+The National Public Toilet Map provides information on accessibility, opening hours, showers and baby change facilities across Australia.

 Zero Barriers

-Georges River Council is a member of Zero Barriers, which is a businesses and support project that aims to eliminate barriers for people with disability by creating a more accessible and inclusive business community.
+Georges River Council is a member of Zero Barriers.
+This project aims to create a more accessible and inclusive business community.

-• Recognise and promote businesses and services that are committed to eliminating barriers for people with disability.
+• Promote businesses committed to eliminating barriers for people with disability.

 International Day of People with Disability (IDPWD)

 IDPWD is held on 3 December each year.
-We acknowledge, celebrate the contributions and achievements of people with disability and promote inclusion in our community.
+On this day we celebrate contributions and achievements and promote inclusion.

-Meet Jennifer Parry - a local resident and listen to Jennifer Parry's story.
-She encourages us all to challenge the way we think about disability and help grow a more inclusive Georges River.
+Listen to Jennifer Parry's story.
+She encourages us to challenge the way we think about disability.

 National Disability Insurance Scheme (NDIS)